danielkariv/DeepBinding/docs.md

 # Docs
-contains links and data I collected, to have some bases to work on the project.
+Contains links and data I collected, to have some bases to work on the project.
 Will be expend when I find more stuff.

 # The datasets are:
 All files extract to main directory, like this: 'RBNS_testing/...', 'RBNS_training/...', 'RNCMPT_training', 'RNAcompete_sequences.txt'.